 Hot dogs aren’t the most nutritious food as it is, but eating them raw can be downright dangerous.
 It’s a common misconception that, since they’re pre-cooked, hot dogs can be eaten right out of the package like lunch meat.
 This isn’t the case at all.
 According to the FDA, packaged hot dogs can become contaminated with the bacteria Listeria, which can only be killed by reheating the dogs.
 Here are some foods you might want to avoid eating altogether (because nutritionists avoid them).

 You might hear “raw milk” and wonder what that could possibly mean.
 You don’t cook milk!
 But raw milk is real, and it’s dangerous.
 Milk that comes straight from a cow, without being pasteurized, can contain harmful bacteria like E. coli and Salmonella.
 According to the FDA, raw milk is 150 times more likely to cause foodborne illnesses than other dairy products.
-The sale of raw milk at grocery stores is still legal in several states, so be sure that you’re always buying pasteurized milk.
-Learn more about the dangers of raw milk.
+Plus, raw milk is one of the foods that are actually illegal in parts of the U.S., so be sure that you’re always buying pasteurized milk.

 Sprouts—they’re so healthy!
 What could possibly be wrong with them?
 Well, alfalfa and radish sprouts can contain pesky harmful bacteria like E. coli, Salmonella, and Listeria.
 Sprouts are grown in warm, moist conditions where these bacteria thrive.
 Because of this, you should aim to buy your sprouts as fresh as possible; consider buying them locally or from a farmers’ market.
 And, of course, wash them and cook them.